-How much does Public Liability Insurance* cost For Tradesmen?
+How much does Public Liability insurance cost for tradespeople?

-There aren’t many tradies who like paying for Public Liability (PL) insurance, but deep down you know it’s the smart thing to do.
-It protects you financially if you hurt another person or damage their property on the job, by saving you from forking out shed-loads of money in legal costs and compensation.
+Public Liability insurance can be a valuable asset in your insurance toolkit.
+It can help protect you financially if you hurt another person or damage their property on the job by saving you from forking out loads of money in legal costs and compensation.

-If someone kicks up a stink, it’s your best defence.
-But just how much does it cost?
+If something does go wrong on the job, Public Liability insurance may be your best defence.
+But how much does it cost?

-• The type and nature of your business, for example, gas fitters usually pay more than other types of trades for obvious reasons.
+• The type and nature of your business, for example, gas fitters usually pay more than other types of trades.

 These occupations include: